-There’s a popular story that often circulates on social media, particularly in motivational spaces.
-It goes like this:
+There’s a popular story that often circulates in motivational circles:

-A scientist places a group of fleas into a jar and seals the lid.
-The fleas, known for their extraordinary jumping ability, begin jumping immediately—only to hit the lid over and over again.
-After a few days, something strange happens.
-The fleas stop jumping high enough to hit the lid.
-They’ve learned to limit themselves.
-Then, the lid is removed.
-But the fleas never jump higher than the height of the now-absent lid.
-Even more remarkably, it’s said that their offspring adopt the same behavior—never attempting to jump beyond the invisible boundary.
+A scientist places fleas in a jar and seals the lid.
+The fleas jump, hitting the lid repeatedly.
+After a few days, they stop jumping high enough to hit it.
+Then the lid is removed—but the fleas never jump higher than the invisible boundary.
+Even their offspring follow suit.

 The Power of Conditioning

-Just like the fleas, we can begin to operate within invisible boundaries.
-We stop aiming higher.
+Like the fleas, we operate within invisible boundaries.
 We assume “this is just the way things are.”
-And tragically, we may pass those beliefs on—intentionally or not—to the next generation.
+And we may pass those beliefs on to others.

 Recognizing the Lid